daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D29: Feb 1 2018

+**Today's Progress**: Starting to use npm - some little practice apps with fun packages.

 ## R2D28: Jan 31 2018

 **Today's Progress**: Brushing up on the command line, and introduction to node using Cloud9